-This article will run you through my experience on a two-week cruise on Britannia.
+This article will run you through my experience on a two-week cruises holiday on Britannia.
 I’ll talk through the islands, what I did, what other options you have and my thoughts on the islands.
 I’ll start with talking about Britannia herself.

 If you like to watch videos of the trip rather than reading, skip down to the videos section at the bottom of my article!